syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 paragraph.AppendText("First Chapter")

-'Sets the build in heading style
+'Sets the built-in heading style

-paragraph.ApplyStyle("Mystyle")
+paragraph.ApplyStyle("My style")

 'Adds the text into the paragraph